Hello there,

 Best Of

-Someone made list of all the books Marc Andreessen mentioned on Twitter.
+Someone made a list of all the books Marc Andreessen mentioned on Twitter.

 Jessica Guzik shares an Illustrated Guide to Using the Sht Out of Your Notebook*.